1amageek/Ballcap-iOS/README.md

 ### RootCollectionReference

-When considering the extensibility of DB, it is not recommended to put data of RootCollection suddenly.
+Considering the extensibility of DB, it is recommended to provide a method of version control.

 ```swift
 // in AppDelegate